This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F.

-- Salt and pepper the roast on all sides.
+- Sear the beef: Salt and pepper the roast on all sides.
 Add neutral oil to a 6-quart Dutch oven over medium heat.
 Sear the roast in the hot oil until well browned on both sides, 3-4 minutes per side.
-Once browned, remove the roast and set it aside.3 lb chuck roast, 2 tsp kosher salt, 2 tbsp neutral oil, 1 tsp freshly ground black pepper
+Once browned, remove the roast and set it aside.3 lbs chuck roast, 2 tsp kosher salt, 2 tbsp neutral oil, 1 tsp freshly ground black pepper

-- Once the meat is cooked, remove the roast from the stock along with the packet of herbs.
+- Cook the noodles: Once the meat is cooked, remove the roast from the stock along with the packet of herbs.
 Bring the stock to a simmer over medium heat and add the noodles.
-Cook the noodles to al dente, adding up to 1 cup additional water if needed.
+Cook the noodles to al dente, adding up to 1 cup of additional water if needed.
 Unlike traditionally cooked noodles in a large pot of water, this recipe cooks the noodles in just enough liquid, hence the need for more water.
 While the noodles are cooking, shred the roast into bite-size pieces.
-When the noodles are cooked any remaining liquid should be thickened and the consistency of a sauce.1 lb egg noodles
+When the noodles are cooked, any remaining liquid should be thickened to the consistency of a sauce.1 lb egg noodles

-- Add the shredded beef to the noodles, sprinkle with chopped parsley leaves, and serve.
+- Finish: Add the shredded beef to the noodles, sprinkle with chopped parsley leaves, and serve.

 Video